-Here at NASHS we have so many staff and students doing amazing things.
-Here is a taste of some of the achievements of our staff and students.
+Here at NASHS we have so many students achieving amazing things.
 If you know of any fantastic efforts by our NASHS students, we would love to hear about it.

 End of term one and beginning of term two, Cross Country has been centre stage of the Physical Education Department.
 Three major races have occurred.
 NASHS Cross Country School Carnival, followed by the Interschool Cross Country Carnival and finally the State Cross Country Championships.